wiloon/blog/content/post/archive-2/2019-03-09-huge-cpu-usage-of-gnome-keyring-daemon-when-starting-google-chrome.md

 <blockquote class="wp-embedded-content" data-secret="NSkQcrRM22">

-    <a href="https://www.andreafortuna.org/technology/linux/how-to-prevent-the-huge-cpu-usage-of-gnome-keyring-daemon-when-starting-google-chrome/">How to prevent the huge CPU usage of gnome-keyring-daemon when starting Google Chrome</a>
+    How to prevent the huge CPU usage of gnome-keyring-daemon when starting Google Chrome

 </blockquote>